 Scott Aughtmon at the Content Marketing Institute has put together a great infographic detailing the 21 types of content we all crave.
-Check out his blog post on the subject.
 I plan on printing this out and giving it to office mates and clients.
 It’s fantastic.

 #2: Let’s stop calling it content

 I know this smacks all of the language I’ve used up until this point in the face, but the term content sounds boring, almost like a commodity.
 Maybe there are better ways to refer to it?
 I like the terms ‘stories’ and ‘articles’.
 It just sounds a bit more exciting.
 Is there an alternative term to frame up your content?
 If so, give it a try.
 It might inspire some better writing.